 Who depends on this company?

-Aerospace manufacturers rely on tungsten carbide tooling to machine turbine blades, and a supply interruption would halt that production.
-Oil and gas drilling companies depend on tungsten carbide substrates for polycrystalline diamond compact drill bits.
-Automotive manufacturers use tungsten cutting tools in high-speed machining operations and face production disruption if that supply is broken.
+Aerospace manufacturers rely on this company's tungsten carbide tooling to machine turbine blades — if supply stopped, turbine blade production would halt.
+Oil and gas drilling companies need tungsten carbide substrates inside their polycrystalline diamond compact drill bits, so drilling operations would be disrupted.
+Automotive manufacturers use tungsten cutting tools in high-speed machining lines, and those production lines would slow or stop without a replacement source.

 How does this company scale?